Ipp Policy brief n°35 - September 2018Multi-collège catchment areas in Paris: an effective tool for combating social segregation?

 The easing of the school map system in 2007, which aimed to give families more liberty through derogations from the “one address, one school” rule, did not significantly change the social composition of high schools on the national scale, and actually help to reinforce the avoidance strategies of junior high schools in the “priority education” network.

-The Affelnet school allocation procedure reduced social segregation in public lycées in Paris by more than one third.
+The Affelnet school allocation procedure reduced social segregation in public highschools in Paris by more than one third.

-Inspired by regulated school choice procedures adopted in several cities elsewhere, including Boston, Tel Aviv and New York City, the Affelnet scheme introduced in the Île-de-France in 2008 has promoted social diversity in the region’s public lycées (senior high schools).
-Work by IPP shows that the introduction of this new system, integrating a “bonus” for scholarship students, has been accompanied by a decrease of more than one third of the social segregation in the public general and technological school cluster.
-IPP is currently testing this promising alternative to sectorisation in partnership with the City of Paris, in three Paris sectors, in order to strengthen social diversity in the lycées involved.
+Inspired by regulated school choice procedures adopted in several cities elsewhere, including Boston, Tel Aviv and New York City, the Affelnet scheme introduced in the Île-de-France in 2008 has promoted social diversity in the region’s public highschools.
+Work by IPP shows that the introduction of this new system, integrating a “bonus” for scholarship students, has been accompanied by a decrease of more than one third of the social segregation in the public general and technological highschool tracks.
+IPP is currently testing this promising alternative to sectorisation in partnership with the City of Paris, in three Paris sectors, in order to strengthen social diversity in the highschools involved.

-Figure – Portion of students from disadvantaged backgrounds by collège in Paris
+Figure – Share of students from disadvantaged backgrounds by middle school in Paris

 Source: Base Elève de l’académie de Paris, 2015-2016.